kstreet/libphonenumber-csharp/FORK_README.md

 **How Fresh Is This?**

-- The code in this port was current/similar to the `libphonenumber-csharp` repo up through [this January 7, 2014 commit](https://github.com/erezak/libphonenumber-csharp/commit/7d26cea18bd9d5058aa9b22857bbfa5348077a6e).
+- The code in this fork was current/similar to the `libphonenumber-csharp` repo up through [this January 7, 2014 commit](https://github.com/erezak/libphonenumber-csharp/commit/7d26cea18bd9d5058aa9b22857bbfa5348077a6e).

 Google provides [a nice online demo](http://libphonenumber.googlecode.com/svn/trunk/javascript/i18n/phonenumbers/demo-compiled.html) of what this library can do.